Careers360 Logo

 Answer:

-Aestivation- The mode of arrangement of sepals or petals in the floral bud with respect to the other members of the same whorl is called aestivation.
+Aestivation- The mode of arrangement of sepals or petals in the floral bud, concerning the other members of the same whorl is called aestivation.
 Aestivation in plants can be valvate, Wisted, imbricate, and vexillary.

 (b) placentation